GEOS-ESM/MAPL/Tests/ExtDataDriver.md

 **FillImport** - this really does nothing, it add the import fields and that's it

 ## Specifying Import and Export State
+The import and export state of the root component is specified via a tables named `EXPORT_STATE` and `IMPORT_STATE`.
+Each table consists of multiple lines where each line is a comma separated list with the following values.

+`short_name , units , long_name , horiztonal_defintion , vertical_definition`

+The `horizontal_definition`, can be xy for 2D gridded, xyz for 3D gridded, or tileonly for tiles The `vertical_definition`, can be c or e (center or edge), if the `horizontal_definition` was 2D or tile this is ignored

+These are ultimately translated into the standard MAPL mechanism to add the fields via the MAPL AddSpec calls.

 ## Setting the Fill Definitions for Export Fields
+If the run mode is set to GenerateExports, each export state is filled using the supplied definition in the `FILL_DEF::` table.
+Each line of the table consists of the export name followed by an expression.
+The expression can be any valid expression understood by the MAPL arithemtic parser.
+The allowed variable names are any of the predefined variables 2D (or 1D if on tiles) in the internal state of the Root component.
+At this time the following variables are available:
+If the run mode is set to GenerateExports, each export state is filled using the supplied definition in the `FILL_DEF::` table.
+Each line of the table consists of the export name followed by an expression.
+The expression can be any valid expression understood by the MAPL arithemtic parser.
+Since the parser supports broadcasting these variables may be used to fill either 2D or 3D variables.
+The allowed variable names are any of the predefined variables in the internal state of the Root component.
+At this time the following variables are available:
+1. `time` - time relative to the reference time, if not specified this is the initialization time of the component.
+To specify a reference time add a `REF_TIME: integer_date integer_time` keyword to the resource file, where the value of the is two 8 digit integer encodings for the date and time
+2. `lats` - latitudes of the root component grid
+3. `lons` - longitude of the root component grid
+4. `i_index` - i index of the root component grid
+5. `j_index` - j index of the root component grid
+6. `doy` - integer day of the year
+7. `rand` - the array is filled with random numbers using Fortran intrinsic random number generator

+Note that if `ExtDataDriver.x` was set to run on tiles, then the `lons`, `last`, `i_index`, and `j_index` can not be used.
+Also note that `time` and `doy` are not spatially varying and constant for every grid point.

+## Running ExtDataDriver.x on MAPL Tiles

+`ExtDataDrivers.x` root component can be run on a MAPL tile grid rather than a standard grid.
+To do this simply define the corresponding grid that the tile file you will provide was created for then specify:
+`tiling_file: tile_file` where you define the path to the tile file.
+This is the standard tile file used by MAPL and can be in either binary or ASCII form.
+If this keyword is found the Root component will be on a tile grid.
+Don't forget ot update your `EXPORT_STATE` and `IMPORT_STATE` definitions.
+Also note in the previous section the limitations on filling exports.